varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-5.2.rst

 varnishd parameters
 ===================

-The :ref:`ref_param_cli_buffer` parameter is deprecated and ignored.
+The :ref:`ref_param_vsm_space` and :ref:`ref_param_cli_buffer`
+parameters are now deprecated and ignored.
+The updated logging implementation manages space automatically, so it no longer needs :ref:`ref_param_vsm_space`.
 Memory for the CLI command buffer is now dynamically allocated.

 We have updated the documentation for :ref:`ref_param_send_timeout`, :ref:`ref_param_idle_send_timeout`, :ref:`ref_param_timeout_idle` and